-The following ideas and concepts — some my own, some others' and some a combination — underpin my work.
+The following ideas and concepts underpin my work.
+Some are my own, some are others' and some are a combination of both.

 CHANGING THE DEFINITION OF DIVERSITY

 My passion is to encourage creative thinking and participant-led exploration of values, beliefs and assumptions about diversity.
 I aim to change, fundamentally, the way future generations respond to human diversity, by increasing awareness, acceptance and self-esteem in those who are open to change.